Hikakin: 2015–2023: Mainstream success

-His channel kept growing consistently since then, and it hit 9 million subscribers on April 8, 2021.
-He set 10 million subscribers as his next goal.
-When his "HikakinTV" channel reached its 10th anniversary, he announced that he will post 10 videos with extra effort, from August 1 to 20.
-The 10th video is the music video for Hikakin & Seikin's song "FIRE", produced to commemorate the 10th anniversary of "HikakinTV".
-This is the first Hikakin & Seikin music video to be released on "HikakinTV" in about six years since their song "YouTube Theme Song" in 2015.
-Additionally, he changed his intro animation to one where he encourages himself to reach his goal and celebrates HikakinTV's 10th anniversary.
+His channel kept growing, reaching nine million subscribers on April 8, 2021.
+Hikakin set 10 million subscribers as his next goal.
+When his "HikakinTV" channel reached its 10th anniversary, he announced he would post 10 videos with extra effort, from August 1 to 20.
+The 10th video is the music video for Hikakin & Seikin's song "Fire", produced to commemorate the anniversary.
+This is the first Hikakin & Seikin music video to be released on "HikakinTV" since "YouTube Theme Song" in 2015.
+Hikakin changed his intro animation to one in which he encourages himself to reach his goal and celebrates HikakinTV's 10th anniversary.

-At 12:11 on September 10, 2021, the number of subscribers to his YouTube channel "HikakinTV" surpassed 10 million.
-On the day of the event, he made a live broadcast, and at the moment he reached the milestone, he was so moved that he cried.
-Later, on September 17 of the same year, Hikakin announced that he would donate 10 yen (about US$0.06) for every additional subscriber for the rest of his life.
-For every additional 1 million subscribers, he would donate 10 million yen (about US$64,000).
-Regarding this, he said, "I am able to earn money thanks to all of you who watch my videos.
+At 12:11 on September 10, 2021, his YouTube channel "HikakinTV" surpassed 10 million subscribers.
+The same day, he made a live broadcast and cried at the moment he reached the milestone.
+In September 17 of the same year, Hikakin announced he would donate 10 yen (about US$0.06) for every additional subscriber for the rest of his life.
+For every additional million subscribers, he would donate 10 million yen (about US$64,000), saying: "I am able to earn money thanks to all of you who watch my videos.
 That's why I wanted to contribute to society, even if just a little."

+On December 18, 2021, Hikakin launched an iPhone 13 giveaway campaign on X (formerly Twitter).
+Participants were required to follow his official account and retweet the relevant post; 103 iPhone 13 units, valued at 10 million yen, were offered as prizes.
+The post garnered over 1.75 million retweets.
+In a video uploaded on December 21, Hikakin noted this figure surpassed the 1.087 million retweets achieved by an anti-racism post from BTS using the hashtag "#StopAsianHate".
+According to data released by Twitter Japan on December 10, BTS's post previously held the record for the most retweets globally in 2021.
+Ultimately, this tweet reached 1.8 million retweets, becoming the eighth-most-retweeted tweet.

 On August 7, 2022, Hikakin released a video of a large-scale project in which he rented out Fuji-Q Highland, titled "Catch the Popular One!
 Hikakin Tag 2022 Summer" (人気者を捕まえろ! ヒカキンおにごっこ 2022夏).
-This video is a tag project that he planned and held with 130 million yen (about US$910,000) as a "dream video that he really wanted to shoot" after his channel surpassed 10 million subscribers.
-The video was premiered on YouTube, and after its release, it set a record by ranking first overall on YouTube's trending rankings, receiving 280,000 simultaneous viewers, and exceeding 5 million views in one day after its release.
+This video is a tag project he planned and held with 130 million yen (about US$910,000) as a "dream video that he really wanted to shoot" after his channel surpassed 10 million subscribers.
+After ist release on YouTube, it set a record by ranking first overall on YouTube's trending rankings, receiving 280,000 simultaneous viewers and exceeding five million views in one day after its release.

 On August 16, 2022, his channel "HikakinTV" reached 10 billion total views.
 On December 6, he was ranked first in the "Top Trending Videos of the Year in Japan" officially announced by YouTube.
-This marks the third consecutive year that he has been ranked first in the "Top Trending Videos of the Year in Japan".
+This marked the third-consecutive year in which he was ranked first in the "Top Trending Videos of the Year in Japan".
 He also ranked ninth in the gaming category.